rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 #### 2. Supply Chain Attacks

-To address concerns over possible **supply chain attacks** (where the hardware is tampered with before it reaches the user), Trezor implements  several measures
+To address concerns over possible **supply chain attacks** (where the hardware is tampered with before it reaches the user), Trezor implements  several measures:

+- Seal on the device or the package.
+- A legitimate device will always arrive without firmware installed.
+The bootloader verifies that the firmware you install has been signed by SatoshiLabs (= secure boot).
+- Since 2022, individual chips are now glued onto the board

 #### Tamper-evident packaging